Brokerage Calculator - Compare Zerodha, Upstox, Groww, Dhan & Angel One Charges

 Video KYC (In-Person Verification)

 5-minute video call with broker's KYC officer.
 Show your PAN card to camera.
 Answer basic questions.
 Available 8 AM - 10 PM.
-Can be done immediately or schedule later.

 6